Transfers and Terminal Layout at Oslo Airport

 Schengen -> Non-Schengen

-When you fly from an international destination outside the Schengen area and the connecting flight to Schengen, you only go through passport control.
+When flying from an international destination outside the Schengen area and the connecting flight to Schengen, you only go through passport control.
 Your luggage will be transferred automatically.

-Follow the "Connecting Flights" signs and you will go straight from the aircraft to the departure gate area and then to passport control.
+Follow the "Connecting Flights" signs and you will go straight from the aircraft to the departure gates and then to passport control.

 In this case, the transfer usually takes between 15 and 35 minutes.